zveric/Computer-Science-Notes/README.md

-This is a GIT repo for my A Level Computer Science work
+This is a GIT repository for my A Level Computer Science work.
+Its very messy and sometimes incomplete.

+I use obsidian to write my notes.
+I would highly recommend it.

-Although i try my best to make sure all work here is my own.
-I apologize if it isn't.
-Please contact me if you have any issues.
+Although i try my best to make sure all work here is my own I do use college resources so i don't hold the copyright to all of this work.